By Daniel Petkevich

 Medigap plans exist to - you guessed it - fill the gaps in Part A (In-Patient Coverage) and Part B (Out-Patient) coverage.
 They are plans that are subsidized and defined by Medicare but offered by private insurance carriers.
 What that means is you'll purchase a Medigap plan from a private carrier, like Cigna or Anthem, and that the benefits of the same plan are the same across carriers.
 Plan G from Cigna is the same as Plan G from Anthem.
 If you buy a Medigap plan, you'll pay a premium for it on top of the Part B premium you're already paying.

 At first, choosing a Medigap plan can be daunting because there's a literal alphabet soup of options.
-There's Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan K, Plan M, and Plan M. Here's a description of their benefits:
+There's Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan M, and Plan N. Here's a description of their benefits:

 Whew!
 That's a lot of information.
 Let's go through this table by choosing one of the plans with the most checkmarks: Plan G. With Plan G, you get:

-Coverage for Part A Coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up - With just Part A, you have to pay $352 per day or more after the 61st day you're in the hospital.
+Coverage for Part A Coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up - With just Part A, you have to pay $400 per day in 2023 or more after the 61st day you're in the hospital.
 Plan G covers this and gives you an extra year of covered days.

 Part B Coinsurance - With Part B, you're on the hook for 20% of medical expenses after you meet your deductible.
 Plan G covers all qualifying medical expenses after you meet your deductible.